 • For qualified micro entities, filing fees will be reduced by 75% (37 CFR § 1.29(a) or (d)).

 • There are two different micro entity certification forms, including PTO/SB/15A for certifying on the ‘gross income basis’ and form PTO/SB/15B for certifying on the ‘institution of higher education basis.’
 It is important that you know which one you qualify for, as it is your responsibly to determine which category you fall under.

 If you need help learning more about filing a utility patent, or filling out a utility patent application transmittal form, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.